maxcuda/NVTX_example/README.md

+#NVTX_example

 **Recent versions of the NVIDIA HPC SDK provide a built-in module that is equivalent to the one in this repro.
-You just need to  load the module nvtx in your source (use nvtx( and link with -cudalib=nvtx**
+You just need to  load the module nvtx in your source (use nvtx) and link with -cudalib=nvtx**

-# NVTX_example
 How to call NVTX from Fortran:

 https://devblogs.nvidia.com/customize-cuda-fortran-profiling-nvtx/